serverlessworkflow/specification/specification.md

 This allows developers to write orchestration workflows that are specifically targeted to patients that are in the hospital urgent care unit, for example.

+The `dataOnly` property deals with what Event data is accessible by the consuming Workflow states.
+If its value is `true` (default value), only the Event payload is accessible to consuming Workflow states.
+If `false`, both Event payload and context attributes should be accessible.

 #### Correlation Definition